Specimen Care in the Field

 Rule Number One is: The better the bird is taken care of in the field, the more likely it will result in a quality mount.
 The moment a potential trophy bird is taken is when the utmost care for taxidermy starts.

-To find out why this is important, read Rob's interview in the November 2010 issue of Wildfowl Magazine: One For The Wall: proper field care is critical to produce the best mounts
+To find out why this is important, read Rob's interview in the November 2010 issue of Wildfowl Magazine: "How To Keep Your Bird In Top Shape for the Taxidermist."

 Once you have shot a potential trophy bird: